StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 ## Prepare StackState

 Before you get started, StackState must be configured to handle the data we will be sending from the sample check.
-The sample check sends data in a format that is consumed by the built-in **Custom Synchronization StackPack**.
+The sample check sends data in a format that's consumed by the built-in **Custom Synchronization StackPack**.
 After installing this StackPack, StackState will know how to interpret the sample check data and turn it into topology.

 Configure the StackPack with the following values so they match with the data the check sends: